 - How does Blood Alcohol Testing work?

-This should be used in combination with a Hair Alcohol Test to construct the most accurate picture of alcohol intake.
+This test should be used in combination with a Hair Alcohol Test.
+As a result, this will provide the most accurate picture of alcohol intake.

 The haematology report (Full blood count) includes Mean Corpuscular Volume (MCV) analysis.
 This measures the volume of the red blood cells, to indicate a person’s alcohol intake.

 Heavy and frequent drinking increases the size of these cells to outside of the normal range.
-Therefore, an increased volume of the red blood cells can indicate alcohol is being consumed excessively.
+Therefore, an increased volume of the red blood cells could indicate excessive alcohol consumption.